 What do all of these successful B2B campaigns have in common?

 Each company took an inspired approach to its marketing.
 Rather than just relying on a contest for contest’s sake, they brought a relevant, fresh perspective to their efforts (and choco-covered grasshoppers?
 That’s sure to get people’s attention).
 While free access to the internet may allow small businesses to execute a popular campaign on a shoestring budget, the examples above all employed the use of professionals.

 To ensure that your brand’s marketing inspires people to action, contact SPINX.
 From sound strategies to foolproof technical deployment, we’ll help your B2B gain positive traction online.

 As demonstrated, humor can always help, even if your brand doesn’t particularly lend itself to comedy.
 Making people laugh is an age-old trick to breaking the ice and starting a conversation.
 In particular, humor is key to viral content.
 Touching cat videos aside, funny content will automatically set you apart from the competition.
 But it can also backfire.
 Poor attempts at humor are painful, so make sure you feel confident enough to be funny, or hire someone to feed you funny ideas.

 Video is insanely watchable.
 Ideally it’s short, entertaining and in some way informative.
+Today, with the help of the best enterprise cms solutions, it is very easy to intergrate video into the website content as well, providing the end user with a seamless experience on your site.
 As the Cart Whisperer has shown us, B2B brands don’t necessarily have to make videos specifically about their products.
 In fact, VeriSign’s name isn’t even present in the cart video, although the premise is still totally relevant to their business.
 Plus, online videos are fairly cheap to make, making way for potentially huge ROI.